5 of the Most Common Issues with Glass Specification

 Triple glazing should be considered to achieve enhanced thermal performances in extreme climates and prevent the risk of uncomfortable living temperatures.
 The slim framed sliding door systems, as well as our Invisio structural glazing system, have profiles specifically engineered to accommodate triple glazed units.

-Problem 3: Noise Levels
+Common Issues with Glass Specification 3: Noise Levels

 Another area of performance to consider early in the specification stage is what level of acoustic reduction is required from the glazing.
 Many large developments, especially in city centres, will have a target for acoustic reduction.
 Background noise caused by machines, cars, people, aircraft, music performances or trains is not only a great nuisance but is scientifically proven to cause stress for occupants within a building.